 Otherwise, the garbage collector is called to immediately free the memory allocated for the class instance or struct instance.
-If the garbage collector was not used to allocate the memory for the instance, undefined behavior will result.

 If the UnaryExpression is a pointer or a dynamic array, the garbage collector is called to immediately release the memory.
-If the garbage collector was not used to allocate the memory for the instance, undefined behavior will result.

 The pointer, dynamic array, or reference is set to null after the delete is performed.
 Any attempt to reference the data after the deletion via another reference to it will result in undefined behavior.